New Patients (479) 323-3011

 Full and Partial Dentures

-Traditional dentures lay on the gums and use support from adhesive.
-However, when false teeth lay on the gums, it makes it harder to eat or speak clearly.
+Traditional dentures lay on the gums and use support from adhesives.
+However, false teeth on the gums make eating or speaking difficult.

 Our office prefers implants to secure dentures.
 Implant dentures use dentures attached to and supported by dental implants.
 Patients with multiple missing teeth in different parts of their mouth can benefit from partial dentures.
 Partials are crafted from acrylic or metal.
 They either use support from implants or hook onto remaining natural teeth.